 We have decided when these fun facts pop up, that we would share them with our readers in our section titled “Did You Know?”

-The Facts: Scotch whisky is the term used in context of whisky that is made in Scotland.
+Scotch Fun Facts: Scotch whisky is the term used in context of whisky that is made in Scotland.
 Apart from this, Scotch whisky has to be made from water and malted barley, with the additions of only whole grains.
-At the same time, it must be processed into a mash, at a distillery, which is then converted into a fermentable substrate – only by endogenous enzyme systems and fermented only by the addition of yeast.
+At the same time, it must be processed into a mash, at a distillery, which is then converted into a fermentable substrate.
+Only by endogenous enzyme systems and fermented only by the addition of yeast.
 Scotch whisky must not have less than 40 percent and more than 94.8 ABV (alcohol by volume).

 - In order to be called Scotch whisky, a whisky must be distilled and matured in Scotland.

 - A whisky can be called Scotch whisky only after it has matured for a minimum of three years in oak casks in Scotland.

 - Scotch whisky must be bottled at a minimum strength of 40% ABV (Alcohol by Volume).

 - There are mainly two types of Scotch whisky.
 Single Malt Scotch Whisky and Blended Scotch Whisky.

 - Single Malt Scotch Whisky is made from 100% malted barley.
 It must also be distilled at a single distillery.

 - Blended Scotch Whisky is made by blending together a number of single malts and grain whiskies.